OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 Most features are available through REST Services.
 Any REST client (`PostMan`, `curl`, etc) can reach them.

-To get he list of endpoints:
+To get the list of endpoints:
 ```
  $ curl http://[raspberrypi.address]:8088/pws/oplist
 ```